mknijnenberg/mknijnenberg/README.md

 ### Hi there, I'm Maarten Knijnenberg - aka [mknijnenberg][website]

-## I'm a Frontend Developer!
+## I'm a Frontend Developer and just an ordinary guy!
-- 🔭 I’m currently working for [Mobian Global][mobianglobal].
+- 🖥 I work for [Mobian Global][mobianglobal].
+We are working on various projects to help our customers (resellers) connect to their customers.
-- 🖥 We are working on various projects to help our customers (resellers) connect to their customers.
+- 🔭 In my spare time I work as a freelance developer to help people or companies connect to the world by building their website.
 - 🌱 I’m currently learning everything around Frontend Development. 🤣
 - 🥅 2020 Goal 1: Writing my first blogpost.
 - 🥅 2020 Goal 2: Contribute more to Open Source projects.